Stripping Ratio Calculator Skip to main content

 • Commodity price volatility over the mine life is not modeled - uses a single price scenario.

-• Does not include reclamation costs, royalties, or taxes in the breakeven calculation.
+• Does not include reclamation costs, royalties, taxes, sustaining capital, or discounting in the break-even prompt.

 References